Personalization Architecture

 This Pattern Is Bigger Than OpenViber

-The three-file architecture (persistent personality, filesystem-based memory, human-readable config) is the dominant pattern across the agent category.
-The time you invest in learning to configure these files isn’t locked into OpenViber — it transfers to whatever agent platform comes next.
+The four-file architecture (persistent personality, filesystem-based memory, human-readable config) is the dominant pattern across the agent category.
+The time you invest in learning to configure these files isn’t locked into OpenViber — it transfers to whatever platform comes next.

 The underlying control surface is stabilizing even as models and platforms change.
 Getting good at this is a compounding advantage.